flimflam-austin/hugo-cms-test/site/content/quick_reads/20180924-18-090-24-qtd/index.md

 colorpaletteclassname: '--dark-pink'
 cards:
   - order: 0
-    body: |-
-      > _“Happiness is to look at what we have and feel grateful.”_
+    body: '> _“Happiness is to look at what we have and feel grateful.”_'

-      Isabella Rossellini
     citation: Isabella Rossellini
     _key: card-1-6e2c733d-b629-4f5e-906e-bc4c4f8ae9fa
   - order: 1